 the number of students that have started writing

 the average time spent on the task across the class

 the percentage of the class that have accessed resources

 the percentage of the class that viewed feedback in Turnitin Feedback Studio

 Many teachers share this information openly in class to motivate their students and support them to develop better learning practices.

 Once marking is completed, a teacher may request to view individual student data from Cadmus.
-If a unit-coordinator suspects academic misconduct, part of their process may involve requesting a Student Log from Cadmus.
-Student logs contain information about how an individual student's piece of work was created in Cadmus.
+If a unit-coordinator suspects academic misconduct, part of their process may involve requesting a Student Activity Report from Cadmus.
+Activity Reports contain information about how an individual student's piece of work was created in Cadmus.
 This includes information like:

 The number of words added and deleted over time